 Why are we holding this competition?

-Aviva believes that to truly make a difference, insurance companies and brokers must see beyond policies and transactions to the people looking for insurance expertise and advice.
+Aviva believes that to truly make a difference, insurance companies and brokers must understand the little things that matter most to our customers.
 That's why we stand behind local, independent brokers as the best choice to help Canadians protect their homes, cars and businesses.
 Brokers are involved in and often champions of local causes in their community, and the Aviva Community Fund competition is simply another way to harness this support and help the communities where we live and work.

 Why a competition?